01010100b/AoE2Lib/README.md

 ### Game running

 Construct an instance of the `Game` class and call `AoEInstance.StartGame`.
 This function is not available for DE.
+A .NET5 WinForms `GameRunner` application is included as well.

 ### Dll injection